rahmnathan/localmovie-media-manager/ReadMe.md

 - Streaming a media file.
 - Loading media events (for persistent Android clients).

+<h4>Media Management</h4>
+When the service starts, configured directories are recursively scanned to locate media.
+Based on a naming convention, each file/folder is checked against the database.
+If any metadata is missing, it is downloaded from OMDB and stored.
+The directory naming convention is as follows:

+- root-directory/Movies/The Matrix.mp4
+- root-directory/Series/The Office/Season 1/S01E01.mp4

 When new media is added to a monitored directory, the following process is triggered:

  - Media is converted to H.264/AAC format (if necessary).